DylanPJackson/csh_intro_evaluator/README.md

 2. The model itself is a logistic regression model which

 ### Usage
+Want to
-1. Go ahead and download ai\_vote.py
+1. Go ahead and download ai\_vote.py.
+This is the cli
+2. Make sure you have